antonfirsov/docs/scratch/dotnet-core-tools-telemtry.md

 - If RIDs are present in the "runtimes" node
 - The CLI version being used

 The feature will not collect any personal data, such as usernames or emails or anything that can be used to identify the actual user.
 It will not scan your code and  not extract any project-level data that can be considered sensitive, such as name, repo or author (if you set those in your project.json).
-We want to now how the tools are used, not what you are using the tools to build.
+We want to know how the tools are used, not what you are using the tools to build.
 If you find sensitive data being collected, that's a bug.
 Please file an issue and it will be fixed.

 EULA
 ----